-Unattended Access can be initiated by the operator without the need for an on-site individual.
+The operator can initiate Unattended Access without the need for an on-site individual.
 Access to Unattended Access is gained through the Manager.
 By default, the Manager authentication process involves a combination of user credentials and multi-factor authentication (MFA), such as a Time-based One-time Password (TOTP) delivered through a trusted authenticator app.